yellowdog/python-examples/README.md

 # Common Properties

-The `[common]` section of the configuration file contains the following properties:
+The `[common]` section of the configuration file can contain the following properties:

 | Property    | Description                                                                         |
 |:------------|:------------------------------------------------------------------------------------|